Academic Policies & Requirements

 Reinstatement after Dismissal

-A reinstated student shall remain on a probationary, reinstated status until clearance of probation and must see a counselor with an academic progress report for unit clearance prior to every registration period.
+A reinstated student shall remain on a probationary, reinstated status until clearance of probation and must schedule a counseling appointment with an academic progress report for unit clearance prior to every registration period.
 A reinstated student shall also remain on contract until clearance of probation.
 Failure to comply with the terms and conditions of the contract may result in subsequent dismissal.
 (BP 4250, AP 4255)

 Attendance